 Pay close attention to your first withdrawal

 A separate MRD will be required if the original IRA owner was 70½ or older at the time of his or her death and he or she didn't take the first MRD before passing away.
 If that's the case, this money must be distributed to you after transferring the rest of the assets to an inherited IRA in your name.
-Also, it must be distributed by December 31 of the year in which the IRA owner died.
+Also, the money must be distributed by December 31 of the year in which the IRA owner died.
 The amount of that MRD will be based on the IRA owner's age, but the assets will be distributed to you under your Social Security number.
-You should consult a tax adviser to ensure that this "Year of Death" MRD is properly report to the IRS.
-Contact your financial provider to inquire about how it handles "Year of Death" distributions, as one firm may provide this service slightly differently than the other.
+You should consult a tax adviser to ensure that this "year of death" MRD is properly reported to the IRS.
+Contact your financial provider to inquire about how it handles "year of death" distributions, as firms may differ in the way they provide this service.

 Determine whether you are listed as someone’s beneficiary.
 While it may be a sensitive topic to broach with elderly parents, siblings, or others, knowing in advance that you are listed as a beneficiary can help you avoid some potentially costly mistakes.
 As life events such as marriage, divorce, and deaths occur, it’s in your best interest (and the IRA owner’s) to confirm that beneficiary designations are up to date.
 Remember that IRA beneficiary designations supersede a will.